Marin Weekend Family Fun for September 16, 17 & 18

 - Full Moon Hike at White Hill

 Come see nature's fireworks—clear skies, bright stars, and a magnificent full moon.
 Join rangers for a nature walk to experience this unique preserve after dark.
 We’ll discuss nocturnal animals and things that go bump in the night!
 This event is ideal for all ages.
 Dress in layers and wear sturdy shoes.
 Don’t forget to bring a flashlight.
 For more info, visit their website.

 - Free Shakespeare by the River: As You Like It

 Friday, 7 pm, Saturday, 2 pm & Sunday, 4 pm

 Bring the family out to experience Shakespeare's comedy As You Like It by the Petaluma River.
 Free.
 Location: 2nd and H Streets, Petaluma.
 For more info, visit their website.

 Film Night in the Park presents a large-screen outdoor presentation of Pan at Creek Park in San Anselmo.
 Bring blankets, pillows, backrest and low chairs.
 Free; donations greatly appreciated.
 Location: 451 Sir Francis Drake Boulevard, San Anselmo.
 For more info, visit their website.

 Saturday, 9 am–2 pm

-Show off your baking skills and bring your best pie to the Marin Country Mart Farmers Market on Saturday at 10 am at the tent.
+Show off your baking skills and bring your best pie to the Marin Country Mart Farmers Market on Saturday at 10 am at the Big Tent.
 New this year is a special category for bakers 14 and under.
-Enjoy pony rides and a petting zoo for the kids from 10:30 am–2 pm, children's crafts 10:30 am-1:30 pm, children's music or storytelling from 9:30–10:30 am, and more live music from noon–2 pm pm, as well as fresh produce, prepared foods, and great local restaurants.
+Enjoy pony rides and a petting zoo for the kids from 10:30 am–2 pm, children's crafts 10:30 am–1:30 pm, children's music or storytelling from 9:30–10:30 am, and more live music from noon–2 pm, as well as fresh produce, prepared foods, and great local restaurants.
 For more info, visit their website.